Q: What is ENA?

 Q: Is ENA a good option in my case?

 A: For all its benefits, ENA is not appropriate for every case, and the personal circumstances of each case must be weighed.
 It may not be beneficial in a case that involves mental, physical, or emotional abuse.
-But for couples hoping to reduce the emotional toll of divorce or short-circuit potential litigation, ENA is an alternative – and a viable one, at that – to traditional approaches.
+But for couples hoping to reduce the emotional toll of divorce or circumvent potential litigation, ENA is an alternative – and a viable one, at that – to traditional approaches.

 Q: What is Collaborative Divorce?

-A: In a collaborative divorce, each party retains and attorney who is trained in collaborative law who will represent them throughout the process.
+A: In a collaborative divorce, each party retains an attorney who is trained in collaborative law who will represent them throughout the process.
 This may sound just like a regular divorce, but in collaborative divorce, the parties and their attorneys agree to work together to come to agreement without resorting to the court system.
 If one party decides they would like to go to court about the issues, or does not abide by the rules of a collaborative process, then both attorneys must withdraw from the matter and the parties will then have to seek alternative representation.
 The point of collaborative divorce is to problem-solve to create and find solutions that will help the parties and their children move forward from their divorce in the best way possible.

 Q: Do all family law attorneys practice collaborative law?